Article

 Figure 3: Technical Indicators – Fibonacci Retracements

 Fibonacci retracements are the most commonly used Fibonacci tool.
-After a sustained uptrend or downtrend, prices often retrace partially before resuming the main trend.
-Fibonacci retracements help identify low-risk entry points during such corrections.
+After a sustained uptrend or downtrend, prices often retrace partially before resuming the trend.
+Fibonacci retracements help identify low-risk entry points during these pullbacks.

 For example, suppose stock "A" rises steadily from $10 to $40, then begins to pull back.
-Investors look for favorable entry points during this retracement.
+Many traders look to buy during such retracements.

 Fibonacci Extensions

-These calculations are automated by charting software that displays Fibonacci levels directly.
+These calculations are automated by charting software; simply apply a Fibonacci indicator to visualize all levels.

-Even if you don’t use pivot or Fibonacci levels directly in your strategy, tracking them is beneficial.
-Many traders base decisions on these levels, creating significant market activity around them that can help anticipate price movements.
+Even if you don’t use pivot or Fibonacci levels directly, tracking them is valuable because many traders base decisions on these levels, leading to increased market activity and potential price reactions around these points.

 Technical Indicators – Momentum Indicators

-Momentum indicators assess the strength of price moves, helping traders distinguish between insignificant range-bound activity and meaningful trends.
-They can also signal when a trend is weakening, serving as early warnings to consider profit-taking.
-For example, if a security has been in a strong uptrend but momentum indicators show declining strength, it may be prudent to prepare for a reversal.
+By gauging the intensity of price movement, momentum indicators help determine whether price action reflects insignificant range-bound trading or a significant trend.
+They can also serve as early warnings of trend exhaustion.
+For example, if a security has been in a strong uptrend for months but momentum indicators show weakening strength, it may signal a good time to take profits.

-Since momentum indicators typically do not indicate trend direction, they are often combined with other indicators within a comprehensive trading strategy.
+Because momentum indicators typically do not indicate trend direction, they are often combined with other technical tools within comprehensive trading strategies.

 Figure 4: Technical Indicators –MACD